ryanwachtl/silverstripe-foundation-forms/docs/en/index.md

 After installing via either method, please flush your template caches `?flush=all`.

-You can now set the theme via the Settings or within a Yaml config file.
+You can now set the theme via the Settings tab in the CMS or within a Yaml config file.

 ```
 SSViewer: